aws-samples/aws-best-practices-for-xroad-security-servers/README.md

 (see: [X-Road Architecture](https://x-road.global/architecture)), implementing the same technical specifications.
 Security Servers are required for both producing and consuming data and services via X-Road.

+## Before Getting Started

+Before you start planning on running your X-Road Security Server and Information System on AWS, take a look at the [Before Getting Started](FAQ.md#before-getting-started) section on the [Frequently Asked Questions](FAQ.md) page.

 ## Best Practices

 This project discusses the best practices for deploying X-Road Security Servers on AWS through the lens of